kazandzhy/recipes-site-react/README.md

 # RECIPES SITE - REACT

 This app, written with the React JavaScript framework, retrieves data from an existing recipe database and displays it in a user-friendly way.
 It uses modern ES6 features and is divided into small components that are easy to test and maintain.
-Some of the main components include service-context, error-boundary, error-indicator, spinner, search-panel, and high-order components.
+Some of the main components include service-context, error-boundary, error-indicator, spinner, and high-order components.

 The main functionalities are:
 - Display a random recipe with ability to navigate to the recipe page